 Homer: Fine!
 I don't know why we even have a bottle!
 Somebody tell me!

-- In another example, Homer is caught short during union negotiations at Mr Burns' mansion and ends up using a priceless antique vase.
+- In "Last Exit to Springfield" Homer is caught short during union negotiations at Mr. Burns' mansion and, after failing to find a bathroom in Burns' huge mansion, ends up using a priceless antique vase.